floatingCatty/floatingCatty.github.io/_pages/about.md

 ======
 1. Some notes.
 2. Summary and comments on recent papers.
-3. Daily stories, comments about the news, history.\\
+3. Stories, comments about the news, history.\\
 Blogs anyway ;)
 4. ...